 If you don’t want to take any chances, one other option you have is taking a personal loan from any bank.

 How much you can loan depends on your income.
 While you can technically loan up to 4 times your monthly salary, the exact amount would be dependent on whether you have any other credit facilities (like credit cards) with the bank.

 In other words, unless you’re earning $10,000 a month, you can forget about taking out a big enough personal loan to pay off the full Prevailing Quota Premium.
 (And if you’re earning that much, then you probably don’t even need to take out a loan at all!)

 But keeping your car for 5 years?
 Now that’s within reach…

 Say you want to keep your Category A car for 5 years and your monthly income is $5,000.
-You need to pay slightly less than $26,000, or 50% of the Prevailing Quota Premium.
+You need to pay a bit more than $19,000, or 50% of the Prevailing Quota Premium.
 The bank allows you to loan up to $20,000 over 5 years.
-That means you’ll need about $6,000 in cash and then pay as little as $700 per month over the next 5 years.
+That means you’ll repay as little as $400 per month over the next 5 years.

 The immediate savings of this choice is obvious.
 Your monthly repayment amount is half that of a car loan for a new car, and the down payment is a fraction of it.
 It’s also much cheaper than renting or leasing a car, and you’ll get to keep driving a familiar set of wheels.

 Of course, this is assuming that you’ve been diligent in maintaining your car over the past 10 years.
 If you’ve been slacking off on your oil changes or your regular car servicing routine, then the chances of your car surviving for another 10 years are slim.
 Even if you find the best interest rates using a personal loan comparison tool, all your savings will probably end up paying off your repair bill.